Arda Green: Career

 After graduate study, Green worked as a National Research Council fellow in medicine at Harvard University, working in the laboratory of Edwin Cohn and specializing in developing methods for isolating and purifying proteins.
 In the period from 1930 until 1932, Green conducted research at Woods Hole Oceanographic Institution where she worked with Alfred C. Redfield on respiration in porpoises and a project on hemoglobin in certain fish.
 She collaborated with Ronald M. Ferry on studies into hemoglobin's pH dependence and would later continue characterizing hemoglobin's solubility and interactions with carbon dioxide and carbon monoxide.
 During her time at Harvard, she also worked as a research fellow in the lab of Lawrence J. Henderson, spent seven years as a research associate in pediatrics, and tutored biochemical sciences at Radcliffe College.

-In 1941, she moved to the Washington University in St. Louis in Missouri, where she worked with Gerty Cori and Carl Cori as an assistant professor of biochemistry.
+In 1941, she moved to the Washington University School of Medicine, where she worked with Gerty Cori and Carl Cori as an assistant professor of biochemistry.
 Green isolated pure phosphorylase, a key enzyme in the Cori cycle pathway that breaks down the sugar storage molecule glycogen, playing a critical role in the elucidation of glycogen metabolism.
 At Washington University she also purified other important metabolic enzymes including aldolase, which breaks down fructose.

 In 1945, she was appointed to the faculty at the Cleveland Clinic, working with Irvine Page.
 It was at Cleveland that she co-discovered and named serotonin, an important organic compound, with Page and Maurice M. Rapport.
 She also isolated and studied, in collaboration with F. M. Bumpus, molecules important in blood pressure regulation including angiotensinogen (the precursor to angiotensin) and angiotonin (hypertension).

 Green's career concluded at Johns Hopkins University; she began studying the chemistry of bioluminescence with William D. McElroy at the McCollum-Pratt Institute there in 1953.
 She isolated firefly luciferase, discovered the reaction that makes fireflies glow, and began work on bacterial bioluminescence, but was unable to complete it due to illness.

-Green received the Garvan-Olin Medal from the American Chemical Society in autumn 1957 and it was formally awarded posthumously in April 1958.
+Green received the Garvan-Olin Medal, the top award for achievements in chemistry, from the American Chemical Society in autumn 1957 and it was formally awarded posthumously in April 1958.